 Container gardens are an excellent way for your customers without a lawn to still enjoy the inviting colors and textures of fall plants.

-Whether your customers are wanting a mix of edibles, foliage or succulents to adorn their home, fall container gardens can offer a wide variety of options to choose from.
+Whether your customers want a mix of edibles, foliage, or succulents to adorn their homes, fall container gardens can offer a wide variety of options to choose from.

 Regardless of your climate, there are many plants to choose from that could end up lasting well into the holiday season.
 Take a look at a few different ideas you can suggest that are sure to add a pop of color or an inviting fragrance to your client’s home.